Z3NOX/yt2msc/README.md

 # yt2msc
 Youtube to music.
-Download music directly from youtube using youtube-dl and convert it to a favourable format (as mp3) with ffmpeg.
-This shell script is just a simple wrapper around youtube-dl which concentrates on the usage of downloading music from youtube and all other sources supported by the amazing `youtube-dl` tool (e.g. vimeo, bandcamp, soundcloud, …)
+Download music directly from youtube using `youtube-dl` and convert it to a favourable format (as mp3) with `ffmpeg`.
+This shell script is just a simple wrapper around `youtube-dl` which concentrates on the usage of downloading music from youtube and all other sources supported by the amazing `youtube-dl` tool (e.g. vimeo, bandcamp, soundcloud, …)

 For an extensive list of supported sites, see `youtube-dl --list-extractors`